Principal Investigator

 (she/her)

-I am a third-year Ph.D. student.
+I am a fourth-year Ph.D. student.
 My primary research interests include taking an interdisciplinary approach to understanding language acquisition with the help of computational modeling, linguistics, and cognitive science.
 I am also interested in how information-theoretic methods can be used to analyze language change over time.

 Yanlu Zhong